 Your doctor may prescribe:

-- Non-steroidal antiinflammatory drugs (NSAIDs) to reduce pain
+- Non-steroidal antiinflammatory drugs (NSAIDs) to reduce swelling and pain

 - Bisphosphonates to prevent the loss of bone

 Radiation is used to prevent abnormal bone growth, mainly after hip surgery.

 HO is not well understood.
 If you have any of the risk factors above, talk to your doctor about any symptoms you may have.
 Discuss whether you need to take preventive measures, which are similar to treatments.